gristlabs/grist-help/help/linking-widgets.md

 For instance, a `Flight` record might have fields 'DepartureAirport' and 'ArrivalAirport', each of which is a Reference to the table `Airports`.
-When you select an airport in a table, you can have a choice whether to show all flights departing from this airport, or all flights arriving to it.
+When you select an airport in a table, you can have a choice whether to show all flights departing from this airport or all flights arriving to it.
 The "Select By" widget will show both options to choose from:

 *![linking-multiple-refs](images/linking-multiple-refs.png)*